Recursived/Python-mini-project/README.md

 ## Games

 Here are the name of the implemented games :
-- Tron + add-on
+- Tron
 - PacMan
-- Tic Tac Toe
+- Tic Tac Toe + Puissance 4